clone206/dsd2dxd/README.md

 # dsd2dxd

-Converts DSD to PCM on the command line.
+Converts DSD to PCM on the command line with the following features:

-Based on dsd2pcm by Sebastian Gesemann: [https://code.google.com/archive/p/dsd2pcm/](https://code.google.com/archive/p/dsd2pcm/).
-Also influenced by/borrowed from [dsf2flac](https://github.com/hank/dsf2flac), [XLD](https://tmkk.undo.jp/xld/index_e.html), and [Airwindows](https://www.airwindows.com).

-Added many enhancements over the original dsd2pcm, and shell scripts to build and test with 1kHz test tone files.
-32 bit float output is now also an option, as well as dsd128 input.
-And aside from outputting to standard out, you can also output to an aiff, wav, or flac file.
-Where possible, ID3v2 tags are copied to the destination files.
+- Accepts single rate (dsd64), or double rate (dsd128) DSD as input.
+  - .dsf and .dff files can be read from, including metadata.
+- Can output to an aiff, wav, or flac file.
+  - Where possible, ID3v2 tags are copied to the destination files (when read from .dsf or .dff file).
+- Can also read raw DSD bitstreams from standard in (stdin) and output raw PCM to standard out (stdout), so you can use piping/shell redirection to combine with other audio utilities on the command line.

-`dsd2dxd` handles either planar format DSD (as found in .dsf files), or interleaved format DSD (as found in .dff files).
-Assumes block size (per channel) of 4096 bytes for planar, 1 byte for interleaved.
+  - Handles either planar format DSD (as found in .dsf files), or interleaved format DSD (as found in .dff files).
+Assumes block size (per channel) of 4096 bytes for planar, 1 byte for interleaved, unless otherwise specified with the below command line options.
+- Allows you to specify the type of dither to use on output
+- Output bit depth can be either 16, 20, or 24 fixed integer PCM, or 32 bit float PCM.
+  - The dither will be optimized accordingly, including for 20 bit output.
+- Allows you to choose between different decimation filters.

 ## Dependencies